How to Avoid Strained Sibling Relationships When a Parent Has Alzheimer’s

 Check in regularly

-Try to avoid side conversations, by phone or in person or via e-mail, in which you make decisions without all siblings involved.
-It’s normal for some sibling relationships to be closer than others, but in the long run, you need to make decisions regarding your parent’s care jointly.
+Try to avoid side conversations, whether by phone, in person, or via email, in which you make decisions without all your siblings involved.
+It's normal for some sibling relationships to be closer than others, but in the long run, you need to make decisions regarding your parents' care jointly.

 Don't second-guess